Mediterranean Conference Centre: Hospital

-The Holy Infirmary was ordered to be built by Grand Master Jean de la Cassière on 7 November 1574, after a Chapter General, to replace the already existing one in Birgu.
-Construction instigated in the same year.
+The Holy Infirmary was ordered to be built by Grand Master Jean de la Cassière on 7 November 1574, after a Chapter General, to replace the one in Birgu.
+Construction began the same year.
 It was completed towards the end of the 16th century.
 Its architect is not known, but it is usually attributed to Girolamo Cassar.

 It was meant to receive Maltese and foreign patients, as well as to provide lodging to pilgrims travelling to the Holy Land.
 It also had two pharmacies.
 In 1596 a phalange was built, which was meant to accommodate the patients with venereal and contagious diseases.
 In 1636, one of the pharmacies was closed down.

-During the reign of Grand Master Raphael Cotoner, the infirmary was enlarged, having more wards added.
+During the reign of Grand Master Raphael Cotoner, the infirmary was enlarged, with more wards added.
 This work continued until 1666, during the reign of Raphael's successor and brother, Nicolas Cotoner.
 The ‘Old Ward’ was also extended.
 During his reign, in 1676, a School of Anatomy and Surgery was established in the infirmary itself.
-A dissection room was built in the infirmary due to the school, which was later on moved to the site of the graveyard outside the infirmary.
+A dissection room was built in the infirmary due to the school, which was later shifted to the site of the graveyard outside the infirmary.
 More work was carried out in 1712, during the reign of Grand Master Ramon Perellos y Roccaful.
 These included a Quadrangle, the Chapel of the Blessed Sacrament, a laboratory and a pharmacy.

 When the French, under Napoleon Bonaparte, occupied Malta in 1798, they made alterations to the hospital.
 They improved its ventilation, sanitation and lighting.
 They also changed it to a military hospital to accommodate the sick French sailors and soldiers, which resulted in the name change from Sacra Infermeria to Hopital Militaire.
 As soon as the Maltese insurrection began, the hospital's efficiency began to deteriorate.
 Supplies like medication, fresh food, water and clothing were scarce.
 Diseases like nightblindness, scurvy, intestinal diseases and phthisis were common.
 The French capitulated on 5 September 1800 and it was immediately occupied by 350 British Troops.

 The new General Hospital now became a Station Hospital to accommodate the wounded British soldiers being brought in by Hospital ships.
-This was done due to its strategic position overlooking the harbour.
+This was done due to Station Hospital's strategic position overlooking the harbour.
 This meant that the seriously injured troops could be easily and quickly transported there.
 The hospital saw much use mainly during the Napoleonic Wars, the Crimean War and the First World War.
-In effect by World War I Malta was known as the 'Nurse of the Mediterranean'.
+In fact, by World War I, Malta was known as the 'Nurse of the Mediterranean'.
 Between 1863 and 1865 more alterations were made to improve the building.

 The Station Hospital was brought to an end in 1918, by the conclusion of the Great War.